lescpsn/kb/README.md

 #### Usage
 ```
 $ kb
-An key, value store for saving and loading secrets in keybase.
+A key, value store for saving and loading secrets in keybase.

 Usage:
   kb COMMAND